hyperledger-cacti/cacti/whitepaper/whitepaper.md

 <img src="./architecture-with-plugin-and-routing.png" width="700">

+### 4.2.1 Definition of key components in system architecture

-Each entity is as follows:
+Key components are defined as follows:
 - **Application user**: The entity submits API calls to "Cactus Routing Interface".
+Note: this component is exist outside of Cactus service system.
 - **Business Logic Plugin**: The entity executes business logic and provide integration services that are connected with multiple blockchains.
 The entity is composed by web application or smart contract on a blockchain.
 The entity is a single plugin and required for executing Hyperledger Cactus applications.
 - **Ledger Plugin**: The entity communicates Business Logic Plugin with each ledger.
 The entity is composed by a validator and a verifier as follows.
 The entity(s) is(are) chosen from multiple plugins on configuration.
 - **Validator**: The entity monitors transaction records of Ledger operation, and it determines the result(success, failed, timeouted) from the transaction records.